arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-The example sketch uses the `MachineControl_DigitalProgrammables.begin()`, `MachineControl_DigitalProgrammables.set(pin, state)`, `MachineControl_DigitalProgrammables.read(pin)`, `MachineControl_DigitalProgrammables.writeAll(state)`, and `MachineControl_DigitalProgrammables.readAll()` functions from the `Arduino_MachineControl` library.
+The example sketch uses the `MachineControl_DigitalProgrammables.begin()`, `MachineControl_DigitalProgrammables.set(pin, state)`, `MachineControl_DigitalProgrammables.read(pin)`, `MachineControl_DigitalProgrammables.writeAll(state)`, and `MachineControl_DigitalProgrammables.readAll()` functions from the `Arduino_PortentaMachineControl` library.
 These functions are used to write to specific channels or all channels, read the status of a specific channel or all channels, and toggle the states of all channels.
 Here's an explanation of the functions:

 - `MachineControl_DigitalProgrammables.begin()`: Utilized to initialize the programmable digital input/output channels, it returns a `FALSE` if the initialization fails.
 - `MachineControl_DigitalProgrammables.set(pin, state)`: Used to define a particular channel's state (ON/OFF).